 Should you sell when others are selling because they probably know more than you?
 Or should you trust in your investment allocation and not do anything?
 Or should you double down?
 The answer primarily depends on the investor and their time horizon.
 Traders may feel comfortable riding the waves of the market, buying and selling as the market whipsaws up and down.
 But for the vast majority of individuals, sticking to your predetermined plan will prevent mistakes triggered by emotional action.
 Selling now is likely detrimental to any long-term goals because selling means you have to buy back in again, which is much more difficult.
 Doing nothing is likely adequate, but incrementally buying on weakness is likely better.
 For most that means dollar cost averaging into index funds, which has been a fantastic strategy over the years.
 For enterprising investors, selectively buying businesses to hold for the long-term may turn out to be very wise, while conceding that others’ doubts may prove accurate.

 Price is most immediately impacted by supply and demand, liquidity, and psychology.
 In my judgment, all of these seem to be currently negatively impacting markets.
-Whilst every breaking news headline about the spread of the virus snowballs the level of anxiety, spreads are historically wide in recent days across multiple asset classes, between bids and asks, and within interbank lending, indicating a massive drying up of liquidity and leading some to comment that the markets are acting broken.
+Whilst every breaking news headline about the spread of the virus snowballs the level of anxiety, spreads are blowing out across multiple asset classes, between bids and asks, and within inter-bank lending, indicating a massive drying up of liquidity and leading some to comment that the markets are acting “broken.”
 Whether it is momentum, risk parity, or volatility-targeting algorithmic funds, or simply fearful humans, forced selling seems to be occurring, though nobody can know for sure.
 Buying from forced sellers has generally worked out well historically.
 But eagerly emptying your clip indiscriminately may leave you with egg on your face; it’s tough to own a stake in a business for the long-term if the business does not make it to the long-term.
-I’m definitely not proclaiming this indicates a market bottom; nobody should be that naïve, but these factors indicate that negative psychology is noticeably prevalent.
+I’m definitely not proclaiming this indicates a market bottom – nobody should be that naïve – but these factors indicate that negative psychology is noticeably prevalent.

 Although it’s next to impossible to assess the near term impact of a partial economic shutdown, deriving an estimate of intrinsic value for businesses is still possible, though the confidence intervals have widened.
 To state the obvious, near term cash flows will be negatively impacted and risk has increased with the rising cost of debt and equity.
 Not great.
 Some businesses will be impacted much more than others, such as those with high operating or financial leverage, discretionary products, or operations in the services sector, particularly in hospitality.
 For many, solvency issues have jumped to the forefront, and the damaging knock-on effects will be widespread; the interconnectedness of the economic machine cannot be avoided.
 However, companies with superb business models and management teams will not only be able to withstand a downturn, but possibly even increase their intrinsic value.
 At first read that may seem foolish, but some high-quality companies may be able to improve their competitive positions and increase their market share coming out of a crisis as customers realize their products or services are either better or necessary yet were potentially overlooked during the good times.
 Capital allocation will be scrutinized, inefficiencies and wasteful spending will be reduced, and some secular trends may actually accelerate.
 A sudden heart attack is shocking and undoubtedly alters the patient’s lifestyle after the fact.

-In the United States, as well as globally, the Central Bank and Federal Government are reacting to the outbreak with the tools at their disposal.
-And, in my opinion, both institutions have ample firepower to combat a downturn in the economy and markets.
+In the United States, as well as globally, Central Banks and governments are reacting to the outbreak with the tools at their disposal.
+And, in my opinion, they all have ample firepower to combat a downturn in the economy and markets.
 Whether they should or not is a different debate; they will.
 Will it be enough to buoy the economy or market sentiment?
 Possibly.
 Probably.
 Eventually.
 Predicting what path the market or economy will take in the coming months, whether it is a V, U, L, or some other letter, is impossible and any prognosticator saying otherwise is lying.
 What you can bet on though is that panics always abate and markets will ultimately continue their upward climb.

 This pandemic is truly a dire situation for humanity; we’re fighting an invisible enemy with insufficient resources and no silver bullet.
 Yet history has shown that humankind and economies are incredibly resilient.
 The birds will eventually flock back to the bushes, just maybe not the same ones.
 Possessing a long-term time horizon is one of the few remaining edges, especially during periods of fear.
 Investing is not meant to be easy; temperaments are tested to a much greater degree than is intelligence.
 Buying the exact bottom is impossible, but thank goodness it’s not necessary.